SoftwareAG/c8y-docs/content/edge/usage-bundle/connecting-cloud.md

 <img src="/guides/images/edge/edge-vnc-gui-screen.png" alt="Edge VNC" style="max-width: 75%">

-**Important:** Do not use the **Send Ctrl+Alt+Delete** button in the VNC interface.
+**Important:** Do not use the **Send Ctrl+Alt+Del** button in the VNC interface.
 If you do so, you will lose the VNC connection and not be able to reconnect until you restart the Edge VM.

 #### Changing the VNC password